 Meat and Cheese Platter to go with Italian Wine

 With Great Italian Wine Experiences on March 8, we did a typical antipasto which means before the meal in Italian.
-On the left we have an artichoke spread and a chianti cheese spread with toasted baguette.
-On the right we have fresh vegetables with an olive oil Italian seasoning mixture, tomato Mozzerella salad, and some Italian meats.
+On the left we have an artichoke spread and a Chianti cheese spread with toasted baguette.
+On the right we have fresh vegetables with an olive oil Italian seasoning mixture, tomato Mozzarella salad, and some Italian meats.
 We used Cappicola, Mortadella, and Genoa Salami for our meats, but feel free to use whatever Italian meats you like.

 Also we used broccoli, cauliflower, sliced peppers, green onions, and celery for our veggies, but you can really use anything.
 If you are using celery make sure to use the leafy tops as they catch a lot of the oil and seasoning mixture.
 To make your own seasoning mix stir together dried oregano, basil, garlic powder, and salt with some olive oil.
-You can use this oil mixture with halved cherry tomatoes and chunks of mozzerella cheese to make the tomato mozzerella salad.
+You can use this oil mixture with halved cherry tomatoes and chunks of mozzarella cheese to make the tomato mozzarella salad.